Rose-Rocketry/NASA-USLI-2023-Electrical-Payload/ansible/README.md

+# TODO:
+- [ ] Reformat existing tasks to be one playbook for each component, and then include the needed components for each device in a main playbook

 # Flight Computer Setup Instructions
 0. Required software: Raspberry Pi Imager, ansible
 1. Flash "Raspberry Pi OS Lite (32 bit)" to the sd card with the Raspberry Pi Imager.
 Change the following settings: